 PageSpeed Insights is by Google so it’s great?

 If Google made something distantly related to performance and having the word “speed” inside the name – what do you expect Google to return in search results?
-Of course it will show you their very own PageSpeed Insights and you will think it’s the only, most complete and most of all true(?) website performance benchmarking tool ever made!
+Of course, it will show you their very own PageSpeed Insights and you will think it’s the only, most complete, and most of all accurate(?) website performance benchmarking tool ever made!

 And to add insult to an injury, with all those amazing optimization recommendations coming from these 2 tools – website owners end up with a website that breaks every time WordPress / Magento / you name your CMS here are updated to another new version.

 There are very serious issues with both tools.
 If you understand those, you will know that these tools should not be used for anything other than bragging about your own stupidity:

 They are not really telling you the reason why your website is slow